caged/portland-atlas/README.md

 ## Portland Atlas

 * Easily download and convert public GIS (shapefile) data for Portland, Oregon.
-* Generate [TopoJSON](https://github.com/mbostock/topojson) for Portland Neigborhoods, combined with 2000 and 2010 [demographic data](http://www.portlandoregon.gov/oni/28387).
-* Generate png images from shapefiles
+* Generate png images from Shapefiles

-This project was inspired by [world-atlas](https://github.com/mbostock/world-atlas).
+This project was influenced by [world-atlas](https://github.com/mbostock/world-atlas).

 ### Install